samjaninf/spotify-downloader/README.md

 <!--- mdformat-toc start --slug=github --->

 <!---
 !!!
-IF EDITING THE README, ENSURE TO COPY THE WHOLE FILE TO index.md in `/docs/` AND REMOVE THE REFERENCES TO ReadTheDocs THERE.
+IF EDITING THE README, MOST CHANGES SHOULD ALSO BE PROPAGATED TO index.md in `/docs/`.
+!!!
+ADJUST FORMATTING THERE AS NEEDED, AND REMOVE README-ONLY / ReadTheDocs REFERENCES.
 --->

 <div align="center">